Liga Nacional de Fútbol Profesional: DuckVision

 LaLiga requested that, in February 2025, telephone operators block IP address ranges belonging to Cloudflare that host websites illegally broadcasting football matches.
 As a result, the piracy platform DuckVision was shut down before the derby between Real Madrid and Atlético Madrid.
 The platform had 200,000 users and was backed by Cloudflare.

 Cloudflare

-This technology company has been repeatedly accused of protecting terrorist groups and far-right content under the guise of freedom of expression, as well as various criminal activities.
-According to LaLiga, Cloudflare uses its legal clients to whitewash its involvement in these criminal activities.
 Relying on the court ruling from December 2024, LaLiga began demanding that telephone operators block IP address ranges belonging to Cloudflare for illegally broadcasting soccer matches.
 Legal IP blocks affected numerous customers using Cloudflare's security and content distribution services during the broadcast of the matches.
 In response to the blockades, the cybersecurity organization RootedCON and Cloudflare filed a petition to annul the measure due to its indiscriminate blocking of IP addresses.
 However, the Barcelona court continued to defend the blockades.
 La Liga defended these actions by accusing Cloudflare of collaborating with piracy for refusing to block sites that La Liga identifies as infringers.